Date Updated: 05/17/2025

 Possible interactions include:

 • Anticoagulants.
-CoQ10 might make blood-thinning drugs, such as warfarin (Jantoven), less effective.
-This could increase the risk of a blood clot.
+Coenzyme Q10, also called CoQ10, might make the blood-thinning medicine warfarin (Jantoven) not work as well.
+This could raise the risk of a blood clot.